Skip to content

 Reconnaissance

-The application uses JSON Web Tokens for session management.
-After successful authentication, the backend issues a token that is stored in an HTTP-only cookie and automatically transmitted with subsequent requests.
+The app uses JWTs for session management.
+After login, the server drops a token in an HTTP-only cookie that tags along with every request.

 Access Denied - /admin